kimodri/demo-repo/README.md

 ## Subheader:
 This is the third commit I have made for the README.md under the demo-repo.<br>
 And I made this in VS Code.

+### Another header
+This is the fourth change I have done to the README.md file--I am now trying it all again without aid.